kushalnl7/clipboard-chrome-extension/README.md

 ---

-## 👨‍💻 Author
-Built with ❤️ by [Your Name].

-Contributions, feedback, and suggestions are welcome!

----

 ## 📄 License
 MIT License – feel free to use, fork, and enhance!

+---

+## 🐛 Issues

+Found a bug?
+Have a feature request?
+Please [open an issue](https://github.com/your-username/clipboard-extension/issues) and let us know!

+> We welcome contributions, feedback, and ideas to improve this tool further!